calliope-project/calliope/docs/running.md

     If the model definition is not specified (i.e. `model = Model()`), an error is raised.
     See the example models introduced in the [examples-and-tutorials][] section for information on instantiating a simple model without specifying a custom model configuration.

-Other ways to load a model interactively are:
+Other ways to load a model in Python are:

 * Passing an [calliope.AttrDict][] or standard Python dictionary to the [calliope.Model][] constructor, with the same nested format as the YAML model configuration (top-level keys: `config`, `parameters`, `nodes`, `techs`, etc.).
 * Loading a previously saved model from a NetCDF file with `#!python model = calliope.read_netcdf('path/to/saved_model.nc')`.